PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 The *HV\_PM* power module supplied with the kit is not protected by a fuse:
 - Only connect devices with the power turned off.
-- The power module may be damaged if connected incorrectly/too much power is drawn..
+- The power module may be damaged if connected incorrectly/too much power is drawn.

 ## Further Information